stone-lang/stone/docs/specs/Literals.md

 We can specify negative numbers, by prefixing with the `-` character.
 We can also include an optional `+` prefix.
 Leading zeros are allowed.
+Underscores are allowed between digits to enhance readability.

 NOTE: The `-` and `+` prefixes are part of the integer literal; there is no unary `-` or `+` operator.